bkfox/pepr/pepr/perms/README.rst

 Others:
-- because Context can be an Accessible, permissions related to the current Context are not linked to a ``model``;
+- because Context is an Accessible, permissions related to the current one are not linked to a ``model``;